 Clocking in is a good habit to get into.
 After a few days on the system, employees know exactly when they must show up, and when they’re allowed to go home.
 The potential for miscommunication is hugely reduced, and the entire workforce will be happier as a result.
-No longer will anyone be able to protest that they were on time when an easily-accessible audit trail can easily prove otherwise.
-But by the same token, good timekeepers will have the reassurance of knowing that their behaviour has been noted!
+Good timekeepers have the reassurance of knowing that their behaviour has been recorded, and no longer will anyone be able to protest that they were on time when an easily-accessible audit trail can quickly prove otherwise.
+Clocking-in is effective whether you’re using it on-premise or, as current circumstances may require, via cloud-based time and attendance software to manage your remote workforce.

 An electronic T&A system collects reams of data about an organisation’s timekeeping practices.
 Through it, employers can learn exactly when employees are late or absent, and they’ll know the extent of the problem, too.
 When employees are going to be absent, they can record their holidays on a unified system, so that management can plan around it.
 Some employers may want proactive alerts that’ll notify them whenever employees have forgotten to clock out, straying into overtime or getting close to exceeding working hours regulations –allowing employers to take corrective action quickly.